slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 ### On risk management

 > *"Never test the depth of the river with both feet."
--- Warren Buffett [1930]*
+-- vox populi*

 Being risk-prone is better than being risk-averse, but don’t allow yourself to be out of the game.

-Adventure comes from perceived risk, not peril.
-Develop a tolerance for risk so that you can work up to scarier activities later.
+Adventure comes from perceived risk, not actual peril.
+Develop a tolerance for risk so you can progress to scarier activities later.
 The discomfort zone is not about experiencing pain.

 > *"If your life is free of failures, you’re not taking enough risks."
 -- H. Jackson Brown Jr. [1940]*